 Around Big Moor

-Big Moor is one of the most isolated parts of the Peak District and yet it is less than 10 miles from the centre of Sheffield.
+Big Moor is one of the most isolated parts of The Peak District and yet is less than 10 miles from the centre of Sheffield.
 It lies on the edge of the Longshaw Estate at just over 1000 feet above sea level.

 Open access to much of the land only became available this century as for many years this was a reservoir catchment area.
-Barbrook reservoir is now disused and, possibly because of this restricted access, this land has become home to over 100 wild red deer as well as birds such as the curlew, buzzard, merlin and snipe.
+Barbrook reservoir is now disused and, possibly because of this restricted access, has become home to over 200 wild red deer and birds such as the curlew, buzzard, merlin and snipe.

 The purpose of this site is to try and link together all the various sources of information about Big Moor and the surrounding area.
 There are many good walking books, climbing manuals and general tourist guides which concentrate quite naturally on the Edges with their spectacular views.
 My aim is to dig a bit deeper and look at all different aspects of The Moor – its geology, archaeology, history, geography and bio diversity.
 I am no specialist in any of these subjects but my aim is to give a layman’s view as I see it and provide as many links as possible to the excellent research carried out by specialists in any particular field.